 This Outfitter runs his Alberta Moose rut hunts in the Northwest part of Alberta in the Peace River region of Alberta.
 The Peace River region is made up of heavy forests, swamps, lakes and rich river systems.
 This terrain is ideal as the big bull moose thrive in this country.
 This diverse ecosystem gives the Outfitter the ability to offer multiple styles of hunts, be it cabin based moose hunts, float moose hunts and more.

-The late season November Alberta moose hunts take place in the Northeastern part of the province.
+The late season November Alberta moose hunts take place in both the Peace Country as well as in the Northeastern part of the province.
 This area is a mix of forest and rolling grain fields.
 The high quality feed with close proximity to heavy cover provides some of the best habitat to grow large bull moose.
 The outfitter’s area encompasses more than 5200 square miles made up of 90% private land and 10% public government land.
 This is a prime area for big Alberta Moose with the opportunity to combine trophy class whitetail deer.

 Alberta Moose Rut Hunts

 On your Alberta Moose rut hunt, the outfitter has many different styles of hunts he can offer.
 Typically you can expect to be covering ground by truck, ATV, boat and/or foot with your guide doing multiple calling set ups.
 We will typically get up early before the thermals get going and the forest is calm and quiet to start calling.
 This allows us the best opportunity to hear any faint bull moose grunts in the distance.
 This Alberta Moose hunt can be more physically demanding as these bulls quite often live in nasty swampy terrain.